thwmakos/mnist-digit-rec-cpp/README.md

 - Qt6 with the `Core, Gui, Quick, Qml` modules for the GUI

 ## Building
-- For testing use the `cli` target: `meson setup builddir && cd builddir && meson compile` and run `./cli`
+- For testing use the `tests` target: `meson setup builddir && cd builddir && meson compile` and run `./tests`
 - For the Qt6 interface use the `gui` target and run `./gui`
-- There is an AVX512 accelerated implementation of matrix multiplication implemented in `matrix_multiply_avx.cpp` that is 20-50 times faster than the naive one in `matrix.cpp` on my machine, depending on matrix sizes.
-Try it with `meson setup builddir-rel --buildtype=release && meson compile matmul-avx -C builddir-rel && ./build-rel/matmul-avx`.
+- For release build: `meson setup builddir-rel --buildtype=release -Db_ndebug=true`